GATB/simka/simkaMin/README.md

     ID1: filename_part1_pair1.fasta , filename_part2_pair1.fasta ; filename_part1_pair2.fasta , filename_part2_pair2.fasta

-Paired syntax is only usefull if the -max-reads option of SimkaMin is set.
+Paired syntax is only usefull if the `-max-reads` option of SimkaMin is set.

 Example:

-If -max-reads is set to 100, then Simka will considered the 100 first reads of the first paired files and the 100 first reads of the second paired files…
+If `-max-reads` is set to 100, then Simka will considered the 100 first reads of the first paired files and the 100 first reads of the second paired files…

 ### Output

 SimkaMin results are an abundance-based Bray-Curtis distance matrix `mat_presenceAbsence_jaccard.csv.gz` and a presence-absence-based Jaccard distance matrix `mat_abundance_braycurtis.csv.gz`.
 A distance matrix is a squared matrix of size N (where N is the number of input datasets).
-Each value in the matrix give you the distance between a pair of datasets.
-These values are usually in the range [0, 1].
-A distance value of 0 means that the pair of dataset is perfectly similar.
-The higher the distance value is, the more dissimilar is the pair of datasets.
+Each value in the matrix gives the distance between a pair of datasets.
+These values are in the range [0, 1].
+A distance value of 0 means that the pair of datasets is perfectly similar.
+The greater the distance value is, the more dissimilar is the pair of datasets.

-SimkaMin results will be stored in the directory indicated by -out option.
+SimkaMin results will be stored in the directory indicated by `-out` option.

 #### Visualize SimkaMin results

 SimkaMin results can be visualised through heatmaps, hierarchical clustering and PCA.
-This module is common with the Simka visualisation script `run-visualization.py`.
+This module is common with the Simka visualisation script `../scripts/visualization/run-visualization.py`.

-Please refer to the documentation provided in the Simka Readme file.
+Please refer to the documentation provided in the [Simka Readme file](../README.md).

 ## Usage